tikg/rename-with-exif/README.md

 # Tik's exif rename
 ### Rename any file with metadata from the file and move it to a different directory
+- current release only takes into account Make and CreateDate to identify which Device it was recorded from. future considerations will follow

 #### Download and clone exiftool
 ```